spences10/blog.scottspence.me/src/pages/2018/2018-05-13-your-own-api-with-gatsby/index.md

 published: false
 ---

-I wasn't sure if you could use any data you wanted in Gatsby to build yourself a super duper fast site.
+I wasn't sure on the process of getting your own API data into Gatsby or if you could do it at all!
+Turns out you can and it wasn't that much of a ballache to get set up either.

 I wanted to be able to get some JSON data and display that in Gatsby